amelivelasco/CS320-Lab1/info/teamwork.md

 If we get nearly 33% for everything from every group member of a 3-person group (with or without explanations), we will trust this group did a fair split and leave it at that.
 Else, we may follow up with you in the following weeks.
 We will try to use this information in a positive way, and we hope that this final step will not ruin any otherwise working group dynamics.

-We ask you to submit teamwork statements twice:
+Please send this email on the day after the deadline for Lab 3.

-  * on the day after the deadline for Lab 3
+# Second Teamwork Report

-  * on the day after the deadline for the final lab (extension project)
+The second teamwork statement should be submitted to apply for all labs, (1 to and and including 6).
+It should have the same format as the previous one, but should be submitted by each student on [this Moodle link for Final project teamwork statement](https://moodle.epfl.ch/mod/assign/view.php?id=1337629), by the day after the deadline for the final lab (extension project).